 - Any custom-developed APIs, or web services that the app depends on to function (also where the money is)

-- The database(s) where all of the data used by the app is stored (ex. user account info, images, work orders, GPS tracking data, etc.)
+- The database(s) where all of the data used by the app is stored (ex. user account info, your product/service information, work orders, etc.)

-- The compiled app takes minutes for your developer to create once he or she has a complete copy of the source code.
-The compiled app is a single file and cannot (or cannot easily) be deconstructed back into source code.
+- The compiled app is created by your developer from the source code.
+It is a single file and cannot (or cannot easily) be deconstructed back into source code.

 - Some app developers give you a copy of the compiled app, but not the source code.
 This is where trouble can show up.
 If you don’t have a copy of the source code you can be held hostage.